Lombard effect: Animal vocalization

+One study suggests that exposure to white noise increases call frequency and intensity while decreasing call duration in rats.
+The primary auditory cortex appears to be involved in mediating the changes observed in call duration.

 Some frogs can vary their call amplitude, but do not use this capacity for communication in noise.
 For example, in the presence of noise, Cope's gray treefrogs raise call duration and rate, but not amplitude.

 When echolocating in broadband noise, Tadarida brasiliensis increase their call amplitude, duration and bandwidth simultaneously.
-Similarly for human speech, monkey calls and bird vocalizations.
+This is similar for human speech, monkey calls and bird vocalizations.